mkoncz/ivosjatek/README.md

 Later I decided to rewrite the jQuery based code in React.

 ### Supported languages
-It is available in English and Hungarian language.
+The game is available in English and Hungarian language.

 ### Release notes
 https://ivosjatek.hu/releases/